|Cash Back Rating:||2.9 / 5|

-One of the Apple card’s most notable features is that it doesn’t charge any of kind of fee – including annual fees, foreign transaction fees, late payment, over-the-limit or returned-payment fees.
-While there are many cards that waive certain fees – such as annual fees or foreign transaction fees – and even a few cards such as the Citi Simplicity® Card that waive the fee for late payments, it’s rare for a credit card to charge no fees at all.
+One of the Apple card’s most notable features is that it doesn’t charge any of kind of fees – including annual, foreign transaction, late payment, over-the-limit or returned-payment fees.
+While there are many cards that waive certain fees – such as annual or foreign transaction fees – and even a few cards, such as the Citi Simplicity® Card, that waive the fee for late payments, it’s rare for a credit card to charge no fees at all.
 You don’t have to worry about surprise fees appearing on your statement, which is a major plus for transparency.

 Aside from the cash back program and lack of fees, most of the ballyhoo around the Apple Card focuses on the design of its app.
 The interface does look pretty sleek.
-However, some of the functionality that they’re plugging is not exactly unique.
-Here’s a breakdown of the features and what’s new (or not so new) about them:
+And while some of the functionality is not exactly unique, the card boasts a handful of compelling features, including:

-The Apple Card includes an eye-catching spending report, viewable within your Wallet App.
-While spending reports are a common feature on credit cards, they’re not usually broken down by week and month, and Apple puts the report in an especially pleasing bar graph form, segmented by day and color-coded to help you spot trends in your spending.
-Best of all, you can easily access the report on your phone – you don’t have to dig through a separate website to find it.
+- Weekly and monthly summary reports – While spending reports are a common feature on credit cards, they’re not usually broken down by week and month, and Apple puts the report in an especially pleasing bar graph form, segmented by day.
+Apple’s color-coded spending summary also helps you spot trends in your card use.

-The Apple Card has a nifty calculator configured into its payment screen.
-Instead of typing in an amount, you can save keystrokes by simply sliding your finger to choose your payment amount.
-The calculator automatically adjusts to show you the interest you will owe on your selected amount, as well as offering suggestions on paying your bill.
+- Interest calculator with payment suggestions – The Apple Card features a payment calculator that automatically adjusts to show you the interest you will owe on your selected amount, as well as suggestions on paying your bill.
 This mostly serves as a slightly easier way of inputting payments, but the interest calculator could be helpful for less savvy cardholders who may be unaware how quickly interest adds up.

-Your payment due date is automatically scheduled for the end of the month, and you can set up weekly and biweekly payments to match your paychecks.
-While most issuers allow you to configure payment deadlines, it is a nice touch of consumer friendliness that Apple automatically schedules them for the month’s end.
+- Payment scheduling – You can set up weekly and biweekly payments to match your paychecks.
+While most issuers allow you to configure payment deadlines, it is a nice touch of consumer-friendliness that Apple automatically schedules them for the month’s end.
 Also, while most credit cards come with a scheduling feature, they don’t always allow you to schedule multiple payments per month.

 The Apple card is extremely light on additional perks and is distinctly lacking the travel and purchase protections (e.g., extended warranties) that come with most credit cards.
 Cardholders are entitled to free ShopRunner service and a few perks through Mastercard Priceless Cities, but that’s about it.